 Our two detectives visit the scene of the murders and our narrator mostly looks on while Dupin examines every single thing and uses analytical skills to determine facts about what happened.

 The Battle is given to us in the story within the story within the story — after the sailor turns up.
-The chase scene begins with the battle.
+The chase scene begins with the big struggle.

 The chase is a very important part of the modern detective story, even if it doesn’t include an actual chase scene.